Plane carrying displaced Ukrainians to arrive in Edmonton Monday

 The Red Cross and RCMP victim services unit will also be at the EIA in case anyone needs those services, added Lukaszuk.

-The plane will depart from Poland around 1 p.m.
-Polish time on Monday, as it is a chartered plane the displaced Ukrainians will be the only passengers.
+The plane will depart from Poland around 1 p.m. local time on Monday, and, as it is a chartered plane, the displaced Ukrainians will be the only passengers.

 “It will be a very comfortable, but not a relaxing flight,” said Lukaszuk.
-“This takes me back to 1982 when I walked off of a plane as a refugee in Canada in an airport in Sydney, Nova Scotia and I can tell you, as thrilling as it is to be out of a conflict zone and to be in Canada, there is a sea of emotions that they will be going through… it’s very difficult to cope with.”
+“This takes me back to 1982 when I walked off of a plane as a refugee in Canada in an airport in Sydney, N.S., and I can tell you, as thrilling as it is to be out of a conflict zone and to be in Canada, there is a sea of emotions that they will be going through… It’s very difficult to cope with.”

 The plane is expected to arrive in Edmonton at 6:50 p.m.
 MT on Monday and will return to Poland with humanitarian aid supplies for Ukraine on Tuesday.